Constitution & Bylaws

 - Maintain an accurate record of all members’ dues payments; this being done in cooperation with the Membership Chairperson.

-- Receive, safely keep, and give receipts for all funds and moneys due and payable to the Association from any source whatsoever and deposit such moneys in the name of the Association for the Advancement of Gestalt Therapy in a federally insured bank or in such savings and loan or trust companies or depositories as shall be specified by the Board.
+- Receive, safely keep, and give receipts for all funds and moneys due and payable to the Association from any source whatsoever and deposit such moneys in the name of the International Association for the Advancement of Gestalt Therapy in a federally insured bank or in such savings and loan or trust companies or depositories as shall be specified by the Board.

 - Keep all financial records in a manner designated by a Certified Accountant and file all forms required by the Internal Revenue Service and any other Tax Boards as necessitated by law.